 When you aren’t feeling well, you can trust your primary care provider (PCP) to guide you to the best care for your needs.
-Vlasta Zdrnja, MD, an internal medicine doctor with Mass General Brigham Integrated Care, discusses the common health conditions PCPs treat.
+Vlasta Zdrnja, MD, a Mass General Brigham internal medicine doctor, discusses the common health conditions PCPs treat.
 She also describes when a health concern is more serious and warrants a trip to urgent care or an emergency department for more timely evaluation.

 Trust your instincts.
 If you think you or loved one has a life-threatening condition, time is of the essence.
 Call 911 or go to the nearest emergency department.